AndreyZhdanov/RepData_PeerAssessment1/README.md

 Ok.
 As expected movind starting a little bit earlier in working days, but less intensive during the day.

 ##End Note
-That is the end.
+This is the end.
 It is time to submit.
 Thank you for your attention.
 Good luck!
 Take care, do sport!